-When I'm not tutoring or studying, I love to scuba dive and enjoy some of the great outdoor activities Austin has to offer!
+When I'm not working in lab or classes, I love to scuba dive and enjoy some of the great outdoor activities Austin has to offer!

 Education & Certification